-To merit reappointment as a Clinical Professor, a member of the faculty must present evidence documenting d) Successfully perform the duties (§3.6) of the faculty and exhibit conduct in accordance with professional standards (§3.5).
+To merit reappointment as a Clinical Professor, a member of the faculty must present evidence documenting emerge as they address a) - c) in the review.
+Unless evidence to the contrary is presented in the dossier, it will be assumed that faculty members are exhibiting conduct in accordance with professional standards.

-- a) Effective performance in teaching assigned courses (§§3.6.1, 3.9.3.1). - b) Effectiveness in meeting other specific responsibilities as assigned. - c) As applicable, improvement in any area(s) of performance identified as needing attention in comments received from a previous review.
+- a) Effective performance in teaching assigned courses (§§3.6.1, 3.9.3.1). - b) Effectiveness in meeting other specific responsibilities as assigned. - As applicable, improvement in any area(s) of performance identified as needing attention in comments received from a previous review.